 If we haven’t met, perhaps I should introduce myself.

 My passion is working with leaders to define and bring new solutions to market — and make the planet a little better.
-In 2016, Tennant Consulting celebrates fifteen years of joint success with our clients.
+In 2018, Tennant Consulting celebrates seventeen years of joint success with our clients.
 I’m proud of the trust and great relationships we’ve developed.

 Since its founding in 2001, Tennant Consulting has always focused on Internet, SaaS, Cloud and high-tech startups.
 We have: